Ryan Jeffers: Amateur career

 Jeffers attended Sanderson High School in Raleigh, North Carolina.
 In 2015, his senior year, he hit .398 with two home runs.
 Undrafted in the 2016 Major League Baseball draft, he enrolled at the University of North Carolina at Wilmington where he walked-on to the UNC Wilmington Seahawks baseball team.

-In 2017, Jeffers' freshman year at UNC Wilmington, he appeared in only 13 games, but hit .348 with one home run and five RBIs.
+In 2017, Jeffers' freshman year at UNC Wilmington, he appeared in only 13 games, but hit .348 with one home run and five RBI.
 That summer, he played in the Coastal Plain League for the Wilmington Sharks.
-As a sophomore in 2018, he started 52 of 53 games and batted .328 with ten home runs and 32 RBIs, earning First-Team All-CAA honors.
+As a sophomore in 2018, he started 52 of 53 games and batted .328 with ten home runs and 32 RBI, earning First-Team All-CAA honors.
 After the season, he played for the Upper Valley Nighthawks of the New England Collegiate Baseball League where he earned All-Star honors.
-In 2018, Jeffers' junior season at UNCW, he slashed .315/.460/.635 with 16 home runs and 59 RBIs over 62 starts, earning a First-Team All-CAA selection for the second consecutive year.
+In 2018, Jeffers' junior season at UNC Wilmington, he slashed .315/.460/.635 with 16 home runs and 59 RBI over 62 starts, earning a First-Team All-CAA selection for the second consecutive year.